Important Travel Document Information – Please Read

 Immigration status requirement

 You may apply from abroad or in the United Kingdom.
-If you are applying in the United Kingdom, you cannot be a guest, have less than six months of leave (unless allowed for family court or divorce proceedings), or be on immigration bail (unless you arrived in the UK more than six months before the application date).
+If you are applying in the United Kingdom.
+In that case, you cannot be a guest, have less than six months of leave (unless allowed for family court or divorce proceedings), or be on immigration bail (unless you arrived in the UK more than six months before the application date).
 Additionally, you cannot violate immigration laws.

 You must demonstrate that you can maintain yourself and any dependents in the United Kingdom without relying on public funds.